Pine Ridge Hospital

-The Pine Ridge Hospital (also known as the Pine Ridge Apartments) is a historic hospital in West Palm Beach, Florida that served as a hospital during 1923 to 1956.
+The Pine Ridge Hospital (also known as the Pine Ridge Apartments) is a historic hospital in West Palm Beach, Florida, that served as a hospital between 1923 and 1956.
 It is located at 1401 Division Avenue.

 The hospital was designed by West Palm Beach architects Harvey & Clarke and is not special architecturally.

 The hospital building was deemed historically significant at a local level for its role as the sole hospital serving African-Americans in West Palm Beach in the period up to the ending of segregation in the 1960s.
 It "was a well-known institution among blacks throughout the South" during the 1920s and 1930s.

-On January 26, 2001, it was added to the U.S. National Register of Historic Places.
+On 26 January 2001, it was added to the U.S. National Register of Historic Places.

 It is included in the Northwest Historic District.